hcts-hra/heidenc/content/bibliography.md

 Shangtu: no.

-Availability: No copy in Heidelberg.
+Availability: Open access at [Kyushu University Library](https://hdl.handle.net/2324/4793679).
+No copy in Heidelberg.

 ---